cypress-io/cypress-docker-images/README.md

 These images provide all of the required dependencies for running Cypress in [Docker](https://docs.docker.com/guides/docker-overview/).

-We build four images: click on the image name to see the available tags and versions.
-We provide multiple tags for various operating systems and specific browser versions.
+We build four images: click on the image name to see the available tags with versions, and refer to the [Tags](#tags) section below.
 These allow you to target specific combinations you need.

 | Image Name                                                     | Description                                                                        | Monthly pulls                                                                                                                         |
 | -------------------------------------------------------------- | ---------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |